Please click here for the Primary National Curriculum.

 Teachers plan the PE curriculum based on the needs of children within their class.
 We ensure that we cover gymnastics, dance, athletics and games.
 In KS2 the children have swimming lessons in the summer term.
 The children also receive PE lessons delivered by Premier Sport on a weekly basis.
 As a school we regularly take part in external Multi-Sports activities, which gives our pupils the opportunity to participate in a wide range of sports, as well as to mix with, and compete against other local schools.

 We follow the Bedford Borough SACRE agreed syllabus.
 We also have a ‘comparative’ approach to celebrating and learning about the similarities and differences between cultures and religions.
 The children regularly visit different places of worship and we also have visitors from Open the Book.
-RE Plan Overview
+RE Overview 2021-2022

 The Creative Curriculum

 The Creative Curriculum at Cotton End Forest School encompasses core and foundation subjects and enables us to provide a high standard of teaching and learning.

 We aim to foster a life-long love of learning, through adopting a highly practical and cross-curricular approach.
 Our Creative Curriculum aims to deliver a twenty-first century education that will equip our children with the skills required to be independent and responsible citizens

 The creative curriculum is a carefully planned, thematic approach to teaching and learning designed to support children’s natural curiosity and stimulate their creativity.
 It offers children the opportunity to work in depth, giving them the time they need to reflect, consolidate and transfer their learning.